-5.6 This ensures consumers are informed when their CDR data is collected and builds trust between consumers and CDR participants.
+5.6 This ensures consumers are informed when their CDR data is collected and builds trust between consumers and accredited data recipients.

 Who does Privacy Safeguard 5 apply to?

-5.7 Privacy Safeguard 5 applies to accredited persons.
+5.7 Privacy Safeguard 5 applies to accredited data recipients of a consumer’s CDR data.
 It does not apply to data holders or designated gateways.